How do I apply?

 Who are the people I’ll be learning with?

-Our students really value these connections with each other: 19 in 20 students stay in touch with people they met at SSE after they finish the programme.
+These trusted relationships with other social entrepreneurs are really important to our students: 19 in 20 students stay in touch with people they met at SSE after they finish the programme.

 Will I have a mentor?

-Yes, we’ll match you with a mentor from Lloyds Bank or (in Scotland) Bank of Scotland.
+Yes, we’ll match you with a mentor from Lloyds Bank or Bank of Scotland.

 These mentors are business experts who are excited about social enterprise and start-ups.
 They volunteer their time to help you develop your organisation and overcome challenges.
 They can often make useful introductions too.